No additional tournaments are quasirandom-forcing: Preliminaries

 Observe that, for any $\alpha \in [0,1]$, $U_\alpha$ is not equal to $1/2$ almost everywhere.
 Since the tournament $H$ is not transitive, we have $d(H,U_0)=d(H,T)=0$.
 On the other hand, the assumption of the proposition yields that

 Since $d(H,U_{\alpha})$ is a continuous function of $\alpha\in [0,1]$, there exists $\alpha\in (0,1]$ such that

 \end{proof}

-The classical result on the Tur\'an density of a cycle $C_3$ of length three by Goodman~\cite{Goo59} translates to the language of tournament limits as follows: $d(C_3,W)\le 1/4$ and the equality holds if and only if
+A classical result on tournaments of Beineke and Harary~\cite{BeiH65} on Tur\'an density of a cycle $C_3$ of length three translates to the language of tournament limits as follows: $d(C_3,W)\le 1/4$ and the equality holds if and only if

 for almost every $x\in [0,1]$.
 Hence, the cycle $C_3$ is not quasirandom-forcing by Proposition~\ref{prop:qforce}.
 Let $C_4$ be the $4$-vertex tournament obtained from the cycle of length four by adding two edges (note that all tournaments obtained in this way are isomorphic).
-The result of Beineke and Harary~\cite{BeiH65} on the Tur\'an density of cycles of length four, in the language of tournament limits, asserts $d(C_4,W)\le 1/2$ and the equality can be attained.
+The result of~\cite{BeiH65} on the Tur\'an density of $C_4$, in the language of tournament limits, asserts $d(C_4,W)\le 1/2$ and the equality can be attained.
 Hence, the tournament $C_4$ is not quasirandom-forcing by Proposition~\ref{prop:qlarge}.

 We next define a notion of a (weighted) step tournamenton, which is analogous to the notion of a step graphon.
 Informally speaking, a step tournamenton represents a large tournament such that its vertices can be split into a finite number of parts such that the tournament is quasirandom within each part and between the parts.
 The formal definition goes as follows.
 A matrix $A$ is a \emph{tournament matrix} if it is a square matrix, say of order $k$, with non-negative entries such that $A_{ij}+A_{ji}=1$ for all $i,j\in [k]$.
 A vector $w$ is \emph{stochastic} if all its entries are non-negative and they sum to one.
 Let $A$ be a $k\times k$ tournament matrix and $w$ a $k$-dimensional stochastic vector.
 Further, let $V_1,\dots,V_k$ be a partition of $[0,1]$ into disjoint measurable sets such that the measure of $V_i$ is $w_i$, $i\in [k]$.
 We define a tournamenton $W[A,w]$ as